Diary (Sunny Day Real Estate album)

-Diary is the debut studio album by American rock band Sunny Day Real Estate.
-The album is considered by many to be a defining emo album of the second wave, and also key in the development of its subgenre, Midwest emo.
-It has also been called the missing link between post-hardcore and the nascent emo genre.
+Diary is the debut studio album by American rock band Sunny Day Real Estate, released on May 10, 1994.
+The album is considered by many to be a defining emo album of the second wave, and key in the development of its subgenre Midwest emo.
+It has also been called the "missing link" between post-hardcore and the nascent emo genre.

 Diary was remastered and reissued in 2009, with bonus tracks "8" and "9" from their 1993 7-inch Thief, Steal Me a Peach and newly written liner notes.

-Overview
+Background and writing

 The songlist started with six tracks written by Thief, Steal Me a Peach, a project started when bassist Nate Mendel went on tour with his other project Christ on a Crutch, and drummer William Goldsmith invited his friend Jeremy Enigk to jam with him and guitarist and then singer Dan Hoerner.
 The first songs afterwards had titles regarding their order in composing - "Seven", "8" and "9", though only the first appeared on Diary.
 The band had a tradition of numbering songs for title long before Jeremy's arrival.
-The songs "47" and "48" were actually the two first songs written since his arrival before resetting the song's numbers.
-The album was notably released on the exact same day that Weezer's self-titled album (blue album) was released; May 10, 1994.
+The songs "47" and "48" were in actuality the two first songs written since his arrival before resetting the song's numbers.